Pet Safety Tips

 Practice Makes Perfect

-The more you and your family practice your fire escape plan, the more prepared you will be in the event of a fire.
-Practice your escape plan at least twice a year, including crating your pets, to help make it an easier experience.
+The more you and your family practice your escape plan and review pet safety tips, the more prepared you will be in the event of a fire or carbon monoxide emergency.
+Practice your escape plan at least twice a year.
 To practice, sound your smoke alarm and try to have the entire family meet outside at your designated meeting spot in as little time as possible.

 Protect Against The Silent Killer